 (a) Stabilization of the site: leaking pesticides should be segregated and repacked;

 (b) Reduction of the number of pesticide POPs storage sites to a limited number of centralized storage sites and repackaging of pesticide POPs for safe storage at those centralized sites.
+High quantities of hazardous waste on the same site may require additional measures to prevent serious environmental accidents.

-The mixing and blending of wastes with a pesticide POP content above the low POP content defined in paragraph 96 above with other materials solely for the purpose of generating a mixture with a POP content at or below the defined low POP content is not environmentally sound.
+The mixing and blending of wastes with a pesticide POP content above the low POP content defined in paragraph 115 above with other materials solely for the purpose of generating a mixture with a POP content at or below the defined low POP content is not environmentally sound.
 Nevertheless, the mixing or blending of materials before waste treatment may be necessary in order to enable treatment or to optimize treatment efficiency.